Symmetric Aggregation of Conformity Scores for Efficient Uncertainty Sets: Our SACP Method

 \begin{definition} An e-variable $E$ is a nonnegative random variable $(E\geq0)$ that satisfies, under a null hypothesis $\mathbb{H}_0$,

 An e-value is the observed value of an e-variable. \end{definition}

-The first step of SACP is to construct e-variable–like transformations of the nonconformity scores, inspired by the work of \citet{balinsky2024}, although we do not rely on the general e-value theory.
+The first step of SACP is to construct e-variable–like transformations of the NCSs, inspired by the work of \citet{balinsky2024}, although we do not rely on the general e-value theory.
 This construction is based on the following proposition. \begin{proposition} Consider exchangeable and positive random variables \(\{S_i\}_{1 \leq i \leq n+1}\).
 Then, the random variables

 have expectation equal to one. \end{proposition}

 Specifically, for each predictor and its corresponding scores, SACP constructs \(n+1\) exchangeable \(e\)-variables of the form~\eqref{evalue_Balinsky}.